gvwilson/thirdbit/fiction/in-heck/outline.md

   - Special Leaf vs. Special Blazes
   - Patient in Darkness vs. Central
 - Points
-  - The Regulators aren't just to keep a lid on bots
+  - The Operators aren't just to keep a lid on bots
-  - Their real job is to control throwbacks who might become too powerful
+    - Their other (secret) task is to control throwbacks who might become too powerful
   - Special Blazes finds out about Sindy and has an argument with Special Leaf
   - Maddy and Gumption overhear the argument and think Special Leaf is selling Sindy out
-  - Run away with Dockety's help
-  - Chased by the Regulators and Special Leaf
-    - They think Special Leaf is working with the Regulators
+    - They think Special Leaf is working with the Operators
-    - He's afraid Dockety and the other bots are working for Central
+    - Who are afraid Dockety and the other bots are working for Central
-  - They are captured by Patient at the old launch station
-    - An offering for Central
+  - Dockety goes with the party because it knows it'll be blamed for things going wrong if it doesn't
   - When/how do they find Papa Roo?
   - How do they escape from Central?
   - Finale: the recharging posts light up to signal the Makers' return